galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md

 # Visualising results

-Before following up on the DE genes with further lab work, it is recommended to have a look at the expression levels of the individual samples for the genes of interest.
+In addition to the plots already discussed, it is recommended to have a look at the expression levels of the individual samples for the genes of interest, before following up on the DE genes with further lab work.
 The Galaxy limma tool can auto-generate heatmaps of the top genes to show the expression levels across the *samples*.
-This enables a quick view of the expression of the top differentially expressed genes.
-This can help show if expression is consistent between replicates in the groups.
+This enables a quick view of the expression of the top differentially expressed genes and can help show if expression is consistent amongst replicates in the groups.

 ## Heatmap of top genes